Zero Waste Dish Soap: 13 Brands For Clean Plates & A Clean Planet

 If you’re using liquid dish soap, you can typically reuse an old push bottle (from hand wash or some other product) as your zero waste dish soap dispenser.

 Alternatively, Twice Born Pottery does truly beautiful work if you want a ceramic dispenser.
-Alternatively, for a clean simple look to match your (hopefully) jar jammed kitchen pantry, there are lots of mason jar soap dispenser options out there on Etsy and Amazon (where you can also just buy the lid and fit it to a jar you already have).
+Alternatively, for a clean simple look to match your (hopefully) jar jammed kitchen pantry, there are lots of mason jar soap dispenser options out there on Etsy.

 FINDING ZERO WASTE SOAP